 The History of the Segway

 Dean Kamen invented the segway in 1999.
-The first models came to the market in 2001 and were manufactured by Segway Inc. Kamen’s vision was that these personal transporters would become the next generation of inner-city transportation.
+The first models came to the market in 2001.
+Manufactured by Segway Inc., Kamen’s vision was that these personal transporters would become the next generation of inner-city transportation.

 Kamen sold the company in 2009 to British millionaire Jim Heselden.
 Heselden is from my hometown Leeds.
 In 1990 he founded Hesco Bastion, which makes concertina barriers filled with dirt and junk to protect military bases and secure areas.
 This is how he made his fortune.

 Chinese company Ninebot acquired Segway, Inc. in 2015.
 While the production of the segway continued for a few years.
-In 2020, President Judy Cai said in a statement that production of the Segway PT would stop on July 15th, 2020.
+In 2020, President Judy Cai said that production of the Segway PT would stop on July 15th, 2020.
 And, production has officially ended.

 End of Production

-Since the unveiling of the segway’s in 2001 to the finish of production, a mere 140,000 units sold.
+From the segway’s unveiling in 2001 to the production’s finish, a mere 140,000 units sold.
 Add to this; the Segway PT only made up 1.5% of the total company profit for Ninebot.